 Michigan Tax Relief FAQ

-You’ve made the decision to get your tax debt resolved, but you probably have some questions that need answering.
-We’ve got you covered and are happy to answer your questions during a free initial tax debt analysis.
+You’ve made the decision to get your tax liability resolved, but you probably have some questions that need answering.
+We’ve got you covered and are happy to answer your questions during a free initial tax liability analysis.
 In the meantime, read through some of the frequently asked questions we receive related to tax relief in Michigan.

 Will the IRS or the state let me make monthly payments?

-The IRS and the state of Michigan both offer monthly payments for paying off your back tax debt.
-If you qualify, you’ll be permitted to make your monthly installment payments until the debt is paid off.
+The IRS and the state of Michigan both offer monthly payments for paying off your back tax liability.
+If you qualify, you’ll be permitted to make your monthly installment payments until the liability is paid off.
 They even consider you in good standing so long as you keep up with your payments, and they won’t take further action against you.

 There’s a lien on my property; can you help get it released?

 Yes!
 Your nationwide tax attorney at our office can assist you in communicating with the IRS and can possibly get them to release a lien.
 We can take a look at your personal tax liability situation to see if you would qualify to have your lien lifted.